uds-psl/coq-library-undecidability/README.md

 - navigate to the `theories` directory
 - `make all` builds the whole library and might take >30min
-- `make FOL/Util/Axiomatisations.vo` compiles all files necessary to assess the ITP submission in <10min
+- `make FOL/Util/Axiomatisations.vo` compiles all files necessary to assess the JAR submission in <10min
 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory